The Open University on FutureLearn

 Upskill and unlock your potential with a microcredential

-Build in-demand career skills and knowledge with world-class microcredentials on The Open University’s co-owned social learning platform, FutureLearn.
+Build in-demand career skills and knowledge with world-class microcredentials on The Open University’s social learning partner platform, FutureLearn.

 What is a microcredential?

 A microcredential is a flexible online short course with academic credit, designed to help you quickly build in-demand career skills and knowledge.

 Created by world-class Open University (OU) academics and often endorsed by high-profile industry partners, microcredentials are: